Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 ## How Quinton Works

-All of Quinton's text to speech is done by the Houndify API, but the API is used via [Uberi's](https://www.github.com/Uberi) [SpeechRecognition library](https://www.github.com/Uberi/speech_recognition).
+All of Quinton's text to speech is done by the Houndify API, but everything is called via [Uberi's](https://www.github.com/Uberi)
+[SpeechRecognition library](https://www.github.com/Uberi/speech_recognition).
 A Houndify home automation client is used to receive the commands.
 After the speech is converted to text, it is processed and replied to locally (as opposed to having a reply transmitted from the internet).